Core Topic · last checked 2026-07-02

 Live Forex Guide

-- Demo and live accounts are not the same thing
+- Demo trading and live trading do not carry the same consequences

-- Leverage can magnify losses as well as gains
+- Leverage can increase losses as well as gains

-- Unauthorised firms can be difficult to recover money from
+- Recovering money from unauthorised firms can be difficult

-In forex, “live” refers to trading with real money through a broker’s server.
-This contrasts with demo accounts, which use simulated funds for practice or strategy testing.
-MetaTrader’s help materials distinguish demo from real accounts, noting that real accounts are often opened via the broker rather than directly within the platform.
+In forex trading, a live account means trading real money through a broker’s server.
+A demo account instead uses simulated funds for practice or strategy testing.
+MetaTrader’s help materials distinguish demo from real accounts and note that real accounts are often opened through the broker, rather than directly within the platform.

 Live vs demo: practical differences to check